-For some added texture and sweetness, I added a handful of unsweetened, shredded coconut.
-Not exactly “seasonal or local” but easy to find in the stores around the holidays.
-I used the Trader Joe’s brand which I had bought for holiday baking (which never happened) and was surprised at how fresh and delicious is was.
-I’m actually thinking about making some coconut milk with the rest of it because it seems super fresh and sweet (although no added sugar).
+For added texture and sweetness, I recommend adding some unsweetened, shredded coconut.
+Coconut is easy to find in stores around the holidays (I used the Trader Joe’s brand).
+I’m actually thinking about making some coconut milk with the rest of it because it seems super fresh and naturally sweet.

 - 3 apples (different colors and varieties)